By Neil Merrett

 It has a range of modern gameplay mechanics, such as different character classes that can be levelled up and customised to a certain playing style – from explosive experts, to a shield carrying tactical support player, or perhaps a double pistol wielding federal agent with a mean evasive role.

-The player’s preferred choice of weapons load-out, which can be unlocked and upgraded as Door Kickers: Action Square progresses, allows a more considered and thoughtful approach to gameplay that suits an individual’s preferred approach to urban combat.
+The player’s preferred choice of weapons load-out, which can be unlocked and upgraded as Door Kickers: Action Squad progresses, allows a more considered and thoughtful approach to gameplay that suits an individual’s preferred approach to urban combat.
 Certain weapons can allow for a single, more accurate and highly lethal focus shot to snipe a single enemy by surprise or at distance through an external window.
 Others may prefer a more random and wider reaching spread of bullets.

 A sea of troubles